Kmykhail/Lem-in/README.md

 2) The rooms:
       - The rooms defined by: [name room] [coord_x] [coord_y];
       - Name room will never start with the character L or space;
-      - The room's coordinates will always be integers;
+      - The room's coordinates will always be integers and should not be identical;
 3) The links:
       - links are defined by: [name1]-[name2];
 4) Comments: